elasticio/elasticio.github.io/content/_guides/error-retry.md

 ---
-title: Error Retry
+title: Error Retry and Retention Policy
-description: Error retry is a feature which gives a possibility to try to process the failed messages in the integration flows.
+description: Error retry is a feature which gives a possibility to try to process the failed messages in the integration Flows.
 layout: article
 section: Troubleshooting
 order: 1